 - Product purchased (model name)

-- Any documentation (copies of invoices, etc.) you may have received from the scam company
+- Any documentation (copies of invoices, etc.) you may have received

 - Any other information you feel is relevant